 STRONG PLATE ON THE CAMBUSA

 The price is a bit higher than other restaurants, but it is true that the quality was very good.
 This is why it is not a place for tourists only, but the inhabitants of Syracuse usually go to dinner.
-But remember to reserve a table because it can be difficult to find room.
+But remember to reserve a table because it can be full.

 ICE CREAM AT ANY TIME IN LA GELATERIA FIORDILATTE

 In la gelateria Fiordelatte we take the best ice cream of the whole trip.
 The creaminess of its creations is insurmountable.
-In addition the infinity of flavors and the friendliness of the staff made it my favorite Sicilian ice cream shop.
-If you go to Syracuse you cannot lose them, to have breakfast, to have lunch and even to have dinner.
+In addition, the infinity of flavors and the friendliness of the staff made it my favorite Sicilian ice cream shop.
+If you go to Syracuse you cannot miss it, to have breakfast, to have lunch and even to have dinner.
 Ice cream for everyone!!